One Day Trip from Athens to Aegina Island

 Tips for a Trip From Athens to Aegina Island

-Below you’ll find useful information and our answers to the most frequently asked questions by our readers about Aegina island.
+Below you’ll find useful information and our answers to our readers’ most frequently asked questions about Aegina island.
 Go through our tips and trivia and start planning your own trip from Athens to Aegina.

 Is Aegina the closest island to Athens?